 Remember – people buy from those they “know, like and trust”.

 Take it back to the “good old days” when business was done face to face.
 Business, especially for the Chinese, was often done over a meal where we get to know each other better.
 The bigger the deal, the more “touches” or meals were shared prior to closing the deal.
 You may even invite some of them to your home for a meal with your family.
 Business has not really changed.
 The medium might have changed – but the message remains the same.
 With most business now being done over the internet, how do we get to “know” the other person?
 You can only do that by sharing the same sort of information you would share over a meal with the other person.
 Selective sharing would appear to be the answer.
+However, you would need to be careful about what is shared – scam merchants are ready and willing to grab whatever information they can glean off the web and use it to scam you.

 Think about it.
 When you have a meal with someone, you actually get to see what sort of food they like (so all those photos of the different dishes serve a purpose after all!), you find out a bit about their family, where the live and what they do.
 You also possibly even found out what their political and religious beliefs are.
 And given that most people cannot put up a front for long periods of time, you start to get a glimpse of their character and who they are when no one is looking.